-- footpath cross-falls should preferably be 1:50 and should not exceed 1:40. - footpath alignments should be offset by no more than 300mm from the property boundary in existing Developments and by at least 50mm from the property boundary in new Developments. - verge cross-falls between the footpath and back of kerb should preferably be no more than 1:15, should not exceed 1:10, and should extend into properties at the same grade for a nominal distance of 500mm.
-Should steeper verges be proposed, Council will expect the Design Engineer to demonstrate that safe and convenient car access can be provided to the relevant allotments.
+- footpath cross-falls should preferably be 1:50 and should not exceed 1:40. - footpath alignments should be offset by no more than 300mm from the property boundary in existing Developments and by at least 50mm from the property boundary in new Developments.
+Offsets of new constructed footpaths should meet the requirements of Standard Drawing SD 205. - verge cross-falls between the footpath and back of kerb should preferably be no more than 1:15, should not exceed 1:10, and should extend into properties at the same grade for a nominal distance of 500mm.
+Should steeper verges be proposed.
+Council will expect the Design Engineer to demonstrate that safe and convenient car access can be provided to the relevant allotments.

-When new kerb and channel or footpath is to be constructed adjacent to existing roadways and/or excessive cross-falls may occur on either the road pavement or nature strip, Council will expect the Design Engineer to check all vehicle crossings to allotments using standard car templates to ensure that car access can be provided.
+When new kerb and channel or footpath is to be constructed adjacent to existing roadways and/or excessive crossfalls may occur on either the road pavement or nature strip, Council will expect the Design Engineer to check all vehicle crossings to allotments using standard car templates to ensure that car access can be provided.